-So gather a few platters, they don’t have to similar in size.
+So gather a few platters, they don’t have to be similar in size.
 However, I like how they all match and are the same size, but that’s totally up to you!
 I used these olive wood charges from Williams Sonoma as the “platters” to hold the wreaths.

 Read below how we quickly assembled these fun platters!

-Simple Christmas Appetizers
+Easy Christmas Appetizers

 Vegetable Wreath Platter

-You can add whatever vegetables you like, keeping the green theme (or white!) and then adding a very tomatoes for berries.
+You can add whatever vegetables you like, keeping the green theme (or white!) and then adding cherry tomatoes as “berries.”

 Layer kale on the bottom of the platter.
-Then add broccoli, sugar snap peas or green beans, Brussels sprouts (cooked or uncooked), and layer them around the edge of the platter.
+Then add broccoli, sugar snap peas or green beans, and Brussels sprouts (cooked or uncooked), and layer them around the edge of the platter.

-A few tips – Always wash and dry the vegetables for optimal freshness.
-Add some salt and pepper over them too!
+- Always wash and dry the vegetables for optimal freshness.

 Antipasto Skewer Wreath

-They require zero cooking but are savory and totally satisfying.
-They can also be paired with a dip or add a drizzle of olive oil and salt and pepper over the top.
+They require zero cooking but are savory and satisfying.
+They can also be paired with a dip or a drizzle of olive oil and salt and pepper over the top.